2023 Community Events

 Wild Gardens of Acadia at Sieur de Monts Spring, Bar Harbor — These gardens were founded in 1961 by the Bar Harbor Garden Club and Acadia National Park.
 The Club makes a donation towards the garden support.
 The Club also provides BHGC Volunteers.
 Learn more…

-The Bar Harbor Garden Club would like to thank our community for their support of two July fundraisers: this was the 30th year for the Club serving pies at the Fourth of July Seafood Festival, and a Tour of ‘Fine Island Gardens’.
+The Bar Harbor Garden Club would like to thank our community for their support of two July fundraisers.
+This was the 34th year for the Club serving pies at the Fourth of July Seafood Festival, and we also offered a ‘Gardens By The Sea’ garden tour mid-July.

 Regional and National Club Newsletters